-The judge noted O’Keefe knew the girl had been a virgin and that he told her she had to select one of three options: Sexual intercourse, oral sex, or masturbation.
+The judge noted that O'Keefe knew she was a virgin and that he told her she had to select one of three options: sexual intercourse, oral sex or masturbation.

-The court heard O’Keefe set up the profile out of “loneliness and isolation” and that he had a “somewhat difficult” childhood.
+The court heard he set up the profile out of “loneliness and isolation” and that he had a “somewhat difficult childhood”.

 He was to be sentenced last November but the case was adjourned as O'Keefe's partner had given birth to their first child the day before.

-O’Keefe, an apprentice plumber, has no previous convictions and is now on the sex offenders register.
-He was 22 at the time.
+O'Keefe, an apprentice plumber, has no previous convictions and is now on the sex offenders register.
+He was 22-year-old at the time of the offences.

-Mr Colgan handed in a probation report and a psychological report and asked the court to consider non-custodial options.
+Defence counsel, Damien Colgan SC, handed in a probation report and a psychological report and asked the court to consider non-custodial options.

 O'Keefe faced a maximum possible sentence of 14 years imprisonment.